IBM/universal-connectors/filter-plugin/logstash-filter-mysql-aws-guardium/README.md

 		• `grdapi add_domain_to_universal_connector_allowed_domains domain=amazon.com`
 ### Procedure
 1. On the collector, go to **Setup** > **Tools and Views** > **Configure Universal Connector**.
+2. Enable the universal connector if it is disabled.
-2. Click **Upload File** and select the [offline json-encode-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/json-encode-offline-plugin.zip) plug-in.
+3. Click **Upload File** and select the [offline json-encode-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/json-encode-offline-plugin.zip) plug-in.
 After it is uploaded, click **OK**.
 This is not necessary for Guardium Data Protection v12.0 and later.
-3. Click the Plus sign to open the Connector Configuration dialog box.
+4. Click the Plus sign to open the Connector Configuration dialog box.
-4. Type a name in the **Connector name** field.
+5. Type a name in the **Connector name** field.
-5. Update the input section to add the details from the [mysqlCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/mysqlCloudwatch.conf) file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+6. Update the input section to add the details from the [mysqlCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/mysqlCloudwatch.conf) file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
-6. Update the filter section to add the details from the [mysqlCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/mysqlCloudwatch.conf) file filter section, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+7. Update the filter section to add the details from the [mysqlCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-aws-guardium/mysqlCloudwatch.conf) file filter section, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-7. The "type" fields should match in the input and the filter configuration sections.
+8. The "type" fields should match in the input and the filter configuration sections.
 This field should be unique for every individual connector added.
-8. Click Save.
-Guardium validates the new connector, and enables the universal connector if it was disabled.
-After it is validated, it appears in the Configure Universal Connector page.
+9. Click Save.
+Guardium validates the new connector and displays it in the Configure Universal Connector page.

 ## Limitations
 * For CloudWatch to monitor your RDS instance, the MariaDB audit plug-in must be running on the instance.
 For information about this plug-in and version compatibilty, refer to [MariaDB Audit Plugin support](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.MySQL.Options.AuditPlugin.html).